lkloh/lkloh.github.io/_posts/2017-08-01-chaining-booleans.markdown

 but this would not get processed.

-Of course, this could be solved with refactoring in the example provided, but if I refactored everything
-I didn't like in a collaborative setting, I'll never get anything done.
+Of course, this could be solved with refactoring in the example provided, but if I refactored everything I didn't like, I'll never get anything done.